 - Lille for an exciting city break with lots of sightseeing, dining, and enjoying the beer culture

 - Honfleur for ocean views, a medieval vibe, and impressionist art

-- Saint-Jean-de-Luz for a laidback weekend at the beach, Spanish-infused gastronomy, and a dash of history and architecture
+- Saint-Jean-de-Luz for a laidback weekend at the beach, delicious food, and a dash of history and architecture

 - Annecy for pretty lakeside towns, Alpine views, and exciting hiking and biking trails